mfoemmel/fig/README.md

 Let's share our little script with the rest of the team by bundling it into a package and publishing it.
 First, point the `FIG_REMOTE_URL` environment variable to the remote repository.
-If you just want to play around with fig, you can have it point to a local directory:
+If you just want to play around with Fig, you can have it point to a local directory:

     $ export FIG_REMOTE_URL=file://$(pwd)/remote

-Before we publish our package, we'll need to tell fig which files we want to include.
+Before we publish our package, we'll need to tell Fig which files we want to include.
 We do this by using the "resource" statement in our "package.fig"
 file: